MoonPoet/xaprb-src/content/blog/2006/bad-character-data-in-mysql.md

 mysql> select "a" = "a  \n"; -- returns 0
 ```

 The other type of bad character is a character that truly isn't valid data.
-For example, Microsoft uses some [proprietary extensions](http://www.cs.tut.fi/~jkorpela/www/windows-chars.html) to standard ASCII character codes, especially in the Office suite -- characters such as "smart quotes," em-dashes, and so forth.
+For example, Microsoft uses some [proprietary extensions](http://www.cs.tut.fi/~jkorpela/www/windows-chars.html) to standard ASCII character codes, especially in the Office suite---characters such as "smart quotes," em-dashes, and so forth.
 This is discussed extensively elsewhere, so I won't go into it too much.
 Some of the offenders are the curly quotes (characters 145-148) and the em-dash (character 151).

 ### Vectors of infection